Of the meeting held on the 2nd April2019

 9. PLANNING APPLICATIONS

-( e ) 18/10383/FUL – 2, Coutts Avenue Chessington – Erection of two storey end of terrace house.
-Whilst we did not object we made the following comments:-
+( g ) 18/10383 – 2, Coutts Avenue – Erection of two storey, one bedroom flat at the end of terrace house.
+Again we objected for the following reasons:-

 1] The add-on of this one bed to a terrace of 3 beds is out of keeping.